Holiday rentals in Loch Lubnaig

 Other great holiday rentals in Loch Lubnaig

-Welcome to Loch Lubnaig
+All about Loch Lubnaig

 Located east of the Trossachs National Park, this three-mile-long loch — shaped like a crooked elbow and dwarfed by larger neighbours like Lomond, Earn, and Katrine — owes its great charm to the mountains that loom either side of it.
 Beyond its northeastern shore stands the peak of Ben Vorlich, one of Scotland’s most prominent Munros.
 To its west are Benvane and Ben Ledi, not as tall but just as romantic.
 The surrounding Strathyre Forest adds to the beauty of its backdrop, and there is good walking all around, from easy waterside trails to hill climbs that reward you with spectacular views.
 You can paddle across Loch Lubnaig’s freshwater in a kayak or canoe (rentals are available), or enjoy some swimming if you’re happy to brave the cold, while a popular cycle route tracks along its western shore.
 The riverside village of Strathyre to the north and the town of Callander to the south offer amenities, cafes, and restaurants.

-Top things to do in Loch Lubnaig
+What are the top things to do in Loch Lubnaig?

 The Lochs and Glens Way